-Building on the knowledge gained from previous courses, especially Fundamental Moral Theology, this course will provide a foundational understanding of Catholic sexual and medical ethics.
-The primary goals of this course are (1) to deepen students' understanding of the authentic teaching of the Magisterium in sexual and medical moral matters, (2) analyze and critique contemporary cultural challenges to these areas of Catholic moral theology, (3) assist students in their future priestly ministry, especially in preaching the evangelium vitae, and in their ministry to the suffering, sick, and the dying, and those who care for them, and (4) develop pastoral responses to people experiencing same-sex attraction, gender dysphoria, and other confusions related to sexual physiology.
+Building on the knowledge gained from previous courses, especially Fundamental Moral Theology, this course will provide a foundational understanding of Catholic medical & sexual ethics.
+The primary goals of this course are (1) to deepen students' understanding of the teaching of the Magisterium related to sexuality, medicine, and bioethics, (2) deepen students' general understanding of contemporary issues in these areas of Catholic moral theology, and (3) assist students in their future priestly ministry, especially as to the nature and purpose of sexuality, issues related to fertility and infertility, the problem of suffering, moral agency in health care decisions, and problems of serious injury, illness, and disease.